Alabama Divorce Laws

 7. Domestic abuse based on the code of Alabama – Title 30 – Chapters 2.1 and 2.2 www.legislature.state.al.us/CodeofAlabama/1975/coatoc.htm

 When applying for divorce in Alabama it is essential that the spouse declare the grounds, as outlined above, on which they wish the divorce to be granted.
-These grounds must have evidence that support it; otherwise, the court may reject the grounds and dismiss the case.
+These grounds must have evidence that supports it; otherwise, the court may reject the grounds and dismiss the case.

-It is essential that when you petition the courts or you agree to the divorce that you understand the terms and any repercussions that may result from it.
+It is essential that when you petition the courts or you agree to the divorce you understand the terms and any repercussions that may result from it.

 Property division when divorcing